mui/mui-x/docs/data/date-pickers/validation/validation.md

 :::

-## Show the error under the field
+## Show the error

-To render the current error below the input, you can subscribe to the `onError` callback which is called every time the error changes.
+To render the current error, you can subscribe to the `onError` callback which is called every time the error changes.
-You can then use the `helperText` prop of the `TextField` to pass your error message to your input as show below.
+You can then use the `helperText` prop of the `TextField` to pass your error message to your input as shown below.

 Try to type a date that is inside the first quarter of 2022, the error will go away.